argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/getting-started.md

 ### SDK setup

 The SambaNova system has a bash shell script to set up the required software environment.
-This sets up the SambaFlow software stack, and the associated environmental variables and starts a pre-configured virtual environment.
+This sets up the SambaFlow software stack, and the associated environmental variables.

 Use